Rashid-Ahmed/Named-Entity-Recognition/README.md

 ## Dataset

-The NER model is trained on the few-nerd dataset from DFKI.
+The NER model is finetuned on the few-nerd dataset from DFKI.
 The repository could be used with any NER dataset with small changes.
 The Token labels are Person, Organisation, Location, Building, Event, Product, Art & Misc.